A compilation of WashU resources for course planning

 WashU’s academic calendars aggregate the calendars for all schools, showing important dates, as well as links to calendars showing important holidays.

 Starting in Fall 2018, the University began a transition from Blackboard to Canvas.
 During the Fall 2018 and Spring 2019 semesters, both learning management systems (LMS) were available to Washington University faculty.
 As of Fall 2019, the University supports Canvas.
 Information about Canvas, including training and support.

 Individual departments schedule courses with the Office of the University Registrar.

 Contact your department’s administrative assistant to ask about the process in your department.

-All day-time classes on the Danforth Campus (with the exception of Law classes) will begin 10 minutes after their published start time.
-For example, a 10:00-11:00 am class will begin at 10:10 and end at 11:00, and a 2:30-4:00 pm class will begin at 2:40 and end at 4:00 pm.
+All day-time classes on the Danforth Campus begin on the published start time.
+For example, a 10:00-11:00 am class will begin at 10:00 am and end at 10:50 am, and a 2:30-4:00 pm class will begin at 2:30 and end at 3:50 pm.
 This practice allows students and faculty time to walk from one class to another.

 Course Packets (Guide to copyright and fair use)